A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Classification of the PRNGs

+where $X_n$ is a sequence of $k$-bit integers and $x_i$ is a LFSR sequence of Equation~\ref{lfsr_form}.
 However, this generator fails to reach its theoretical upper bound on period (equal to number of possible states) and has large memory requirement.
 So, another variation, named twisted GFSR (TGFSR), was proposed in \cite{matsumoto1992twisted,Matsumoto:1994:TGG:189443.189445}.
-This generator is same as GFSR, however, its linear recurrence is
+This generator is same as GFSR, but, its linear recurrence is